catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - scope: when would we consider this issue to be done? what criteria have to be met, or what behavior has to exist?
 - next step: what's the first step to getting this working?

-In the sprint review, instead of discussing status for each item in the sprint, prioritize the tickets that are in Backlog according to the following schema:
+In the sprint review:

+Instead of discussing status for each item in the sprint, prioritize the tickets.
+First, agree on a core goal for the sprint; then, prioritize the issues that are in Backlog according to the following schema:

 - "Urgent" -> blocking work on high-priority tickets
-- "High" -> if we do not finish this during the next two weeks, we will not hit our quarterly goals
+- "High" -> direct blockers for the core goal
-- "Medium" -> we'd like to finish this during the next two weeks
+- "Medium" -> we'd like to finish this during the next two weeks, but not directly related to the core goal
 - "Low" -> if there's not other stuff to do, it's worth knocking out

-In the sprint planning:
+In the sprint planning meeting:

 - Pull high priority items from in-flight and backlog into the sprint until it feels like we have enough, but not too much, work.
   - If a low priority item is in flight, we should bump it for higher-priority work.